mkkrishna12/Lab_Admin/README.md

 - Basic Functionalities - Any Script

 ## TECHNOLOGY USED:
-- Python(Qt5, Beautiful Soup): User interface and user authentication webscraping WCE Moodle.
+- Python(Qt5, Beautiful Soup): User interface and user authentication by webscraping WCE Moodle.
 - C Language(Sockets, IPC Message Queues): All core functionalities of application.

 ## INVOLVEMENT OF DATA STRUCTURES: